stolostron/rhacm-docs/manage_cluster/import_gui.md

 3. Click **Import an existing cluster**.

 4. Provide a cluster name.
-By default, the namespace is set to the same value as your cluster name.
-Optionally, you can edit the namespace but this is discouraged.
+By default, the namespace is set to the same value as your cluster name. **Best practice:** Leave the namespace value and do not edit.

 5. **Optional:** Click to expand **Edit cluster import YAML file** and modify the endpoint configuration.